studioijeoma/ijeoma.js/README.md

 #ijeoma.js

-A [fufu-powered](http://en.wikipedia.org/wiki/Fufu) Javascript library for creating animations which look and feel tasty :-J Ijeoma (ee-JOH-mah) means bon voyage in Igbo, a language from Nigeria.
+A [fufu-powered](http://en.wikipedia.org/wiki/Fufu) Javascript library for creating animations which look and feel tasty.
+Ijeoma (ee-JOH-mah) means bon voyage in Igbo, a language from Nigeria.

-The code is based on [ijeomamotion for Java/Processing](https://github.com/ekeneijeoma/ijeomamotion) which I ported to JS for processing.js so it could be used in Processing cross-mode (between Java and JS modes with no changes to the code).
+The code is based on [ijeomamotion for Java/Processing](https://github.com/ekeneijeoma/ijeomamotion) which was ported to JS for processing.js so it could be used in Processing cross-mode (between Java and JS modes with no changes to the code).
 The Java and JS library have been used in projects like Chromeweblab ["Data Tracer"](https://www.youtube.com/watch?v=RrgjufJhmwk#t=40), Nike Camp Victory ["Nike+ Heat Map"](https://www.youtube.com/watch?v=xtTGsYyR0Ng#t=140), [The Office of Creative Research's (OCR) "The room would be good enough for the time she had to stay"](https://vimeo.com/69681117) and more.

-While processing.js and Processing Javascript mode were sleeping and p5.js was born. ijeomamotion was being refactored to ijeoma.js which weights a lot less, has more muscle and is independent from processing.js and p5.js.
-Although there is an [addon for p5.js](https://github.com/ekeneijeoma/p5.ijeoma.js) because we still love Processing :)
+While processing.js and Processing Javascript mode were sleeping and p5.js was born, ijeomamotion was being refactored to ijeoma.js which weights a lot less, has more muscle and is independent from processing.js and p5.js.
+Although there is an [addon for p5.js](https://github.com/ekeneijeoma/p5.ijeoma.js) because we still love Processing.

 #Download
 Developement: [ijeoma.js](http://goo.gl/04mfZ7)